Financial Planning

 But, if you have been squirreling cash into CDs or money market funds to take advantage of higher yields, it may be worth asking if it’s resulted in having “excess cash” that you won’t need over the next 24 months.
 Or have you been hoarding your cash in soon-to-be maturing CDs or other cash instruments after feeling burned by the 2022 bear market?

-Consult with your financial planner as to what would define excess cash for you, but if you have it, that cash could be better placed in a diversified investment portfolio.
+Consult first with your financial advisor as to what would define excess cash for you, but if you have it, that cash could be better placed in a diversified investment portfolio.

-Historically, returns of a diversified investment portfolio have outpaced the returns of cash vehicles over time.*
+Historically, returns of a diversified investment portfolio have outpaced the returns of cash vehicles over time.1

 Bank Money Market Accounts

-• Can access cash anytime, including by check or debit card, though may have withdrawal limits
+• Access cash anytime, including by check or debit card, though withdrawal limits may apply

 • FDIC insured up to $250,000 per account